 Step 2.
 Install Memcached.

 Memcached is available in Debian repositories.
-Install Memcached on Debian using following command:
+Install Memcached on Debian using the following command:

 Once the installation is completed, the Memcached service will start automatically.
 To check the status of the service, enter the following command: